MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-19/README.md

 `deprecated research and methods` folder contains experimental methods that the team has researched and experimented.
 These methods were not implemented in the pipeline.

-`Project Summary Notebook.ipynb` jupyter notebook
+`Project Summary Notebook.ipynb` jupyter notebook is a thorough walk through of the challenges and findings we had in the development process.

 ## External Datasets
 External datasets are under `data/tables`.